tomaszklimczyk/terraform-aviatrix-azure-transit-firenet/README.md

 attached | true | Attach firewall instances to Aviatrix Gateways firewall_username | fw_admin | Default username for administrative account on the firewall.
 For Check Point firewalls it will always default to admin. ha_gw | true | Set to false to deploy single Aviatrix gateway.
-When set to false, fw_amount is ignored and only a single NGFW instance is deployed.
+When set to false, fw_amount is ignored and only a single NGFW instance is deployed. checkpoint_password | Aviatrix#1234 | Default initial password for Check Point, only required when using Check Point image

 ### Outputs
 This module will return the following objects: